 - Difficulty with problem-solving or logical thinking

 In children with severe or profound intellectual disability, there may be other health problems as well.
-These problems may include seizures, mental disorders, motor handicaps, vision problems, or hearing problems.
+These problems may include seizures, mood disorders (anxiety, autism, etc.), motor skills impairment, vision problems, or hearing problems.